EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 5) The public list reads the whole queue as a summary.

 #### Part 2: Events & Announcements
-1) `EventsController.Index` loads events and announcements from JSON files into advanced data structures.
+1) `EventsController.Index` loads events and announcements from JSON files into the data structures
-2) User searches are recorded via `EventsController.Search` → `EventsService.RecordSearchAsync`.
+2) When users search, `EventsController.Search` calls `EventsService.RecordSearchAsync`
-3) Search history is pushed to Stack and category counts updated in ConcurrentDictionary.
+3) Search history gets added to Stack and category counts get updated
-4) Recommendations generated using recent searches (Stack LIFO) and popular categories.
+4) Recommendations are made using recent searches and popular categories
-5) All data structures synchronized with JSON files for persistence.
+5) All data structures are saved to JSON files so they persist
-6) Session-based user tracking maintains personalized recommendations across visits.
+6) User sessions are tracked so recommendations work across visits

 ![Data Folder – issues.json and ticket folders](docs/05_data_folder.png)